 Instructions

-• Next, make 3 wells in the stew and lower heat to medium-low.
+- Next, make 3 wells in the stew and lower heat to medium-low.
 Crack one egg into each well.
-To make over-medium style eggs (no runny yolks), immediately break up the yolks with a fork.
+To make over-medium style eggs, immediately break up the yolks with a fork.
 Lightly season eggs with salt and pepper, then cover the pan and cook for about 15 to 20 minutes until done.
-Otherwise, you can leave the yolks alone, season the eggs with salt and pepper, and poach them by covering and cooking for about 8 minutes.
+Otherwise, you can leave the yolks alone, season the eggs with salt and pepper, and cook them by covering and cooking for about 8 minutes.

 Notes